Q: How do I get started with the TomTom Developer Portal?

 Q: How do I get an API key?

-Q: How am I notified when changes are made to the Map Toolkit API?
+Q: How am I notified when changes are made to APIs?

-A: Registered users are informed of breaking changes via email and given time to respond and react.
+A: Production users are informed of breaking changes via email and given time to respond and react.
 The documentation for each API also has a "Release Notes" section, if you miss an update.

 Q: What Mobile platforms does TomTom support?